Whiskas Indoor Cat Chicken Flavor Review

 The remaining ingredients in this Whiskas Indoor Cat recipe are unlikely to affect the overall rating of the product.

-Our analysis of the ingredients show that this product derives a considerable amount of protein from non-meat ingredients.
-This is an undesirable property because plant based protein often lacks many of the necessary amino acids required by cats.
-This property is typically found in lower quality products.
+Our analysis of the ingredients show that this product derives most of its protein from animal based sources.
+This is an excellent property because meat based protein contains all of the necessary amino acids required by cats.
+In our option, this is one of the most important properties to judge when reviewing pet food, therefore we believe this is an exceptional product in this regard.

 In summary, we recognize that this product contains artificial preservatives and anonymous meat ingredients.